 Access to residence halls is restricted to residents, their approved guests, and other approved members of the university community.
-Most buildings have a tap system for entry, which requires that all who enter the building must use their GWorld to card tap into an access control point prior to entering a residential space.
+All residence hall buildings have a tap system for entry, which requires that all who enter the building must use their GWorld to card tap into an access control point prior to entering a residential space.
+All residential doors are electronically locked and can be controlled remotely by the university's GWorld office.
 Each resident has a front door key or a GWorld card which allows access to the residence halls.
 Guests must be accompanied at all times by the resident they are visiting.
 Residents are cautioned against permitting strangers to enter the buildings and are urged to require individuals seeking entry to use their own GWorld access cards.